 If you previously were a member of this System, or another public retirement system in New York State, your service may be recredited and your date of membership restored.

-For reinstatement to Tier 1, or to an earlier membership date within Tier 2, or for reinstatement to an earlier membership in another public retirement system, sign in to your Retirement Online account.
+For reinstatement to an earlier membership date within Tier 1, or for reinstatement to an earlier membership in another public retirement system, sign in to your Retirement Online account.
 From your Account Homepage, go to the ‘My Account Summary’ area and click “Reinstate a Previous Membership.”
 You can also apply by mail by submitting the Application to Reinstate a Former Membership (RS5506).